3.2 Opening, Closing and Backing Up the Origin Project File

 Autosave Project Every xx Minute(s)

-Origin has another autosave feature that is turned on by default.
+Origin has an Autosave project every xx minute(s) feature that is turned on by default.
 Once you've modified your project file, the autosave feature periodically saves project contents to a temporary file in the user's \Documents\OriginLab\Autosave folder.
 The file will be named with the name of your project file, with a "-number" appended to it.

 If you experience a program crash or power failure, you should be able to recover most of your work by browsing to and opening this temporary file.
 If you save the Origin project and exit the program normally, Origin "cleans up" by deleting the temporary file.